BU-Spark/ds-boston-bpda-br-election/TEAM1/team1-deliverable-3.md

-# Team 1 - Deliverable 3 - Brazilian Immigrant Participation in Brazil-Held Election Results
+# Team 1 - Deliverable 3 - Brazilian Immigrant Participation in Brazil-Held Elections

 ## Checklist
 - [x] All data is collected